A linear upper bound for zero-sum Ramsey numbers of bounded degree graphs: Gadget counts

 Write $S_{i}$ to denote the set $c(F)$ used in the $i^\text{th}$ call of \nameref{Amain}, so that each $S_i$ contains a coset $A_i=a_i+H_i$.
 On the $(\ell+1)^\text{th}$ call, we start with $S_{\ell+1}=\emptyset$ and attempt to incrementally add elements of $\Gamma/H'_{\ell}$ to it until it contains a coset $A_{\ell+1}=a_{\ell+1}+H_{\ell+1}$.

-We upper bound the number of blueprint pairs used in call $i$ (i.e. the quantity $|K_i|-|K_{i+1}|$) for each $1\leq i \leq \ell$.
+We will give an upper bound on the number of blueprint pairs used in call $i$ (i.e. the quantity $|K_i|-|K_{i+1}|$) for each $1\leq i \leq \ell$.
 Combined with the lower bound on $K_1=K$ given by \Cref{K_partition}, this will yield the theorem.

 Note that the maximum size a subset of $\Gamma/H'_i$ can have without containing a coset of $H_i\leqslant \Gamma/H'_i$ is $\frac{|H_i|-1}{|H_i|} \cdot |\Gamma/H'_i|=|\Gamma/H'_{i}|-|\Gamma/H'_{i+1}|$.